Richmond, California: Public transportation

 The primary bus service in Richmond is operated by AC Transit, which runs 14 bus lines in the city.
-Service includes a number of local routes, rapid route 72R along San Pablo Avenue, transbay commuter service across the Bay Bridge to the Transbay Transit Center and limited All-Nighter service.
-Additional local service is operated by WestCAT.
-Bear Transit provides commuter and student service from El Cerrito BART and UC Berkeley to the UC Field Station in Campus Bay on route RFS.
+Service includes a number of local routes, rapid route 72R along San Pablo Avenue, transbay commuter service across the Bay Bridge to the Salesforce Transit Center and limited All-Nighter service.
+Additional local service is operated by WestCAT, including a park and ride facility at the Richmond Parkway Transit Center.
+Bear Transit provides commuter and student service from El Cerrito del Norte BART station and UC Berkeley to the UC Field Station in Campus Bay on route RFS.
 Several regional bus operators serve El Cerrito del Norte station (just south of Richmond) rather than Richmond station because of the former station's proximity to I-80.

 Before AC Transit and BART, the Key System provided a network of several rail lines on the East Shore and Suburban Railway.

 Commercial and cargo rail

 The Union Pacific Railroad (UP) has a mainline passing through Richmond.
 This line was formerly operated by the Southern Pacific Railroad (SP).

 The BNSF Railway (BNSF) has a yard and that serves as the Northern California terminus of their line that goes to their main classification yard at Barstow via the San Joaquin Valley.
 The track was formerly operated by the Atchison, Topeka and Santa Fe Railway (ATSF).
 Many years ago, the ATSF offered rail car ferry service from Point Richmond to San Francisco.
 The partially burnt remnants of the ferry pier can still be seen at Point Richmond.

 The Richmond Pacific Railroad (RPRC) is a class III shortline railroad operating on 2.5 mi of track, providing switching services at Richmond's wharves.
 The RPRC is owned by the Levin-Richmond Terminal Corporation and was formerly known as the Parr Terminal Railroad (PRT).